PIPE

 The American College of Psychiatrists is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American College of Psychiatrists designates this enduring material for a maximum of 30 AMA PRA Category 1 Credits™.
+The American College of Psychiatrists designates this internet enduring material for a maximum of 30 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Participants must score 50 percent or higher to receive CME credit.